-The Reader Training Programme in Birmingham falls into three parts; Foundation, Phase 1 (IME1) and Phase 2 (IME2).
-Everyone who applies for the Reader Training Programme must have completed a 'Foundation' course such as the 3D course or its equivalent, or have a degree or diploma in Theology.
-The Head of Ministry Formation can provide more information for those who have not completed 3D or Way of Discipleship in the period 2017-2023.
+The Reader Training Course in Birmingham falls into three parts; Foundation, Phase I (IMEI) and Phase 2 (IME2 or NEXT).
+Everyone who applies for Initial Reader Training (IMEI) must have completed a 'Foundation' course such as the 3D course or 'Way of Discipleship', or have a degree or diploma in Theology.
+The Head of Ministry Formation can provide more information for those who have not completed 3D or equivalent in the period since 2017.